sidhant007/CS2040C/lab02/README.md

 <details>
   <summary>Solution</summary>
-  The broad idea is to make a pair<int, string> where pair.first = -length_of_th_string and pair.second = the string itself, so now we sort a vector of these pairs and then reverse it.
+  The broad idea is to make a pair<int, string> where pair.first = -length_of_the_string and pair.second = the string itself, so now we sort a vector of these pairs and then reverse it.
 An alternate approach is to define your own comparator function.
 </details>